-Quality used equipment can often be found on Craigslist, Facebook Marketplace and even secondhand shops for a fraction of the retail price.
+Quality used equipment can often be found on Craigslist and Facebook Marketplace and even at secondhand shops for a fraction of the retail price.
 Short on space?
 Some machines fold up for easy storage under the bed or in a closet.

 22. Dryer sheets

 Dryer sheets are coated with stearic acid or other fatty acids, CNET reports.
 In the heat of the drying cycle, these acids melt and coat the fibers of your clothing to increase softness and decrease static cling.

 But dryer sheets have a few unintended consequences.
 The acids also:

 - Reduce the wicking effect of activewear.